 Pull up against the bow while sliding the loosened string loop upward until it slides into the slot at the top of the bow.

 Lower your bow little by little until the stringer is loose again.
-Do not speed through this process, since a loose string may break apart and fling limbs in your face.
+Do not speed through this process, since a loose string may break apart and fling limb tips and parts towards your face.

 9. Double-Check the String